GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 }
 ```

-As `@remove` is now commented out, we can now visualize the generated JSON objects in the output:
+As `@remove` is now commented out, we can now visualize the generated JSON object inputs in the response (under entry `httpRequestInputs`), and then the resulting `Location` header from each HTTP response (under alias `artifactDownloadURL`):

 ```json
 {